nealgravindra/readinglist/README.md

 ### causal_inference
 - [ ] resolving latent correlations in disentangled representation nets using weak supervision (another scholkopf): https://arxiv.org/abs/2006.07886
+- [ ] more comprehensive follow-up than DAGNN (DAG-GNN?) that iclr one, and newer; see: https://arxiv.org/abs/2101.07965

 ## architectures